chtrembl/azure-cloud/petstore/09-configure-apim-in-front-of-petstoreservice/README.md

 ## 2. Create and Configure Azure API Management Service

-Head to Azure Portal and Search for API Management Services and Create a New Instnace using the following data, the defaults for the remaining tabs are fine.
+Head to Azure Portal and Search for API Management Services and Create a New Instance using the following data, the defaults for the remaining tabs are fine.
 Select Review + create.

 You should see something similar to the below image: